Google's Three Personality Eras: Why the Founders Had to Come Back

 “We fully intend that Gemini will be the very first AGI.”

 That is a 5w7 sentence.
 The iconoclast moves.
 Show up unannounced, declare the future, leave.
 There is no version of Sundar Pichai that makes that same sentence in that same room.
-He is structurally incapable of it.
-Not because he doesn’t believe AGI is coming, but because a 9 does not build authority by declaring things; a 9 builds authority by absorbing them.
+He is structurally incapable of it — not because he doesn’t believe AGI is coming, but because a 9 builds authority by absorbing things, not declaring them.
 Brin’s gift was always that he could say the thing nobody else in the building was willing to commit to in public.

 By early 2026, Gemini had clawed back.
 The latest models were trading benchmark wins with OpenAI and Anthropic.
 Enterprise AI revenue was growing faster at Google Cloud than anywhere else in the field.
 Brin had told Stanford students in December 2025 that retiring “would have been a big mistake.”
 Time’s most-influential-companies list named Alphabet specifically because of how Pichai had pushed Gemini to the front of the AI race — a credit that, fairly read, belonged jointly to Pichai, Brin, Page, and Hassabis.
 The 9 brought the fight back to the parity line.
 The 5s were the engine that got it there.